solve-coagulate/lispfun/docs/interpreter_capabilities.md

 ## Self-hosted Evaluator

 `evaluator.lisp` defines `eval2`, a Lisp implementation of the evaluator.
 It uses the same parser functions provided by the bootstrap interpreter.
 Once `eval2` is loaded, evaluation occurs purely in Lisp.
 The self-hosted interpreter supports all of the above forms and additionally understands `define-macro` so macros expand before execution.
-Helper modules in `lispfun/hosted` implement list and string utilities that are themselves written in Lisp.
+Helper modules in `lispfun/hosted` implement list and string utilities—now including a Lisp version of `string-length`—that are themselves written in Lisp.

 When run through `run_hosted.py`, the evaluator uses `eval2` for every expression but still relies on Python to tokenize and parse unless another parser is loaded.
 Higher‑level code, including the toy interpreter in `toy/`, can then be built entirely in Lisp on top of this evaluator.